-During the lockdown, the Association of British Climbing Walls (the ABC) have been working hard with government officials, public health experts and climbing walls in the UK and abroad to put together a clear set of guidelines which will enable UK climbing centres to reopen safely.
+During the first national lockdown, the Association of British Climbing Walls (the ABC) worked hard with government officials, public health experts and climbing walls in the UK and abroad to put together a clear set of guidelines which enabled UK climbing centres to reopen safely.
 Their guidelines have been reviewed by a leading virologist, and are compliant with those produced by the government for our sector.
-We will be following these guidelines carefully and adding some extra measures of our own.
+Our own safety procedures mirror these guidelines carefully and add some extra measures of our own.
 The ABC have continued to review the safety of climbing centres since July 2020.
 We continue to be in regular contact with them and are ready to change our procedures as and when their recommendations change over time.

-We hope that these measures will allow us to allow people to get back to the climbing they love, while keeping the risks to a minimum.
-We really appreciated everyone's co-operation to help this to happen.
+Since reopening in July 2020, these measures have allowed people to get back to the climbing they love, while keeping the risks to a minimum.
+We have really appreciated everyone's co-operation to help this to happen.

-Some of the key measures we're implementing include:
+Some of the key measures we have implemented include: